epogrebnyak/abacus/accounting.md

 The firm profit in the example is 30, it will next be distributed to retained earnings and, possibly, dividend, if the firm chooses to pay dividends.

+## Decision to pay dividend or retain earnings

+When an accounting period expires, the firm decides on what to do about profit.
+The firm has an option to pay the dividends to shareholdersor to keep the profit within the firm.

+If there are opportunities to earn more money by keeping money within the firm, it makes sense to pay no or little dividend and reinvest money into firm's profitable projects or lines of business.

+If the shareholders do not see growth opportunities for the firm, they are likely to decide to pay entire or larger amount of the profit as divivdends.

+The decison to pay dividend is decided by shareholder vote based on management proposal.
+Differnt shareholders may have conflicting views about the proper amount of dividend.
+The amount of shareholder votes required for dividend decision is regulated by firm articles of association and/or bylaws.

 ### 2. Retained earnings.